-Some employees’ documentation do not require reverification.
+Some employees’ documentation does not require reverification.
 This is the case when employees present permanent work authorization for the Form I-9, such as a U.S. passport or a Permanent Resident Card.
 Even though these documents may have an expiration date, they provide permanent work authorization if they are unexpired at the time of initial I-9 verification.

 6. Improper document retention

-Another important I-9 deadline requirement refers to retention of documents.
+Another important I-9 deadline requirement refers to the retention of documents.
 Employers must keep the form for one year after employment ends or three years after the date of hire, whichever is later.
 The rule is simple but the I-9 retention obligations can create problems for many employers.

-Both the form and supporting documentation must be retained the entirety of the requirement period, including the copies.
+Both the form and supporting documentation must be retained for the entirety of the required period, including the copies.
 Not following this rule may expose an organization to additional fines in the event of an audit.
 An employer can be penalized for not retaining the necessary records, but the organization can be liable for forms they are not required to retain as well.

-Any I-9 violations discovered during the audit are subject to fines regardless the age or status of the form, which is why employers need to pay special attention to avoid I-9 mistakes regarding the 3-1 retention rule and follow the USCIS detailed explanation on retaining Form I-9.This detailed guide to preparing for I-9 audits will help you with proper retention of Form I-9 and ensure you remain compliant in case of an audit.
+Any I-9 violations discovered during the audit are subject to fines regardless of the age or status of the form, which is why employers need to pay special attention to avoid I-9 mistakes regarding the 3-1 retention rule and follow the USCIS detailed explanation on retaining Form I-9.This detailed guide to preparing for I-9 audits will help you with proper retention of Form I-9 and ensure you remain compliant in case of an audit.

 7. Not conducting internal audits